ElementoLab/imc/README.md

 cell type labeling, community and super-community finding and differential comparisons between sample groups, in addition to many handy visualization tools.

 Above all, it is a tool for the use of IMC data at scale.
 To do that, it implements out-of-memory handling of image stacks and masks.
+Other backends to handle multiplexed images are under development.

 ## Requirements and installation